-All supervised teaching and lab courses require matriculation into the Master's in Nursing Education (MNE) or Post-Master's MNE Program.
+All supervised teaching and lab courses require matriculation into the Master's in Nursing Education (MNE) or post-master's MNE Program.

-Master's Courses Prerequisite(s) Open to Non-Matriculated Students NUR 401 Foundations of Scholarly Writing in the Health Professions Yes NLX 417 Foundations of Teaching & Learning in Nursing Yes NLX 420 Theory and Evidence-Based Practice for Nurse Educators NUR 401 Yes - didactic portion of course only NLX 421 Physiology, Pathophysiology, & Pharmacology for Nurse Leaders and Educators Yes NLX 422 Health Assessment for Nurse Leaders and Educators Yes NLX 426 Curriculum Development and Course Design Yes NLX 427 Assessment and Evaluation in Nursing Education Yes NLX 487 MNE Capstone All required MNE courses; students may take only elective course during capstone No EDU 497 Teaching and Learning in Higher Education & the Health Professions No EDU 581 Clinical Teaching in Health Professions Education Teaching and Instructional Methods EDU 497 No
+Master's Courses Prerequisite(s) Open to Non-Matriculated Students NUR 401 Foundations of Scholarly Writing in the Health Professions Yes NLX 417 Foundations of Teaching & Learning in Nursing Yes NLX 420 Theory and Evidence-Based Practice for Nurse Educators and Nurse Leaders NUR 401 (pre-requisite or co-requisite) No NLX 421 Physiology, Pathophysiology, & Pharmacology for Nurse Leaders and Educators Yes NLX 422 Health Assessment for Nurse Leaders and Educators Yes NLX 426 Curriculum Development and Course Design No NLX 427 Assessment and Evaluation in Nursing Education No NLX 487 MNE Capstone All required MNE courses except with permission of the Program Director.
+No EDU 497 Teaching and Learning in Higher Education & the Health Professions No EDU 581 Clinical Teaching in Health Professions Education Teaching and Instructional Methods EDU 497 No